-Financial Aid & Repeating a Competency Set
+Financial Aid & Repeating a Course

-Military Education Benefits & Repeating a Competency Set
+Military Education Benefits & Repeating a Course

 The primary state benefit for WI veterans and their family members is the WI GI Bill.
 None of the restrictions for federal benefits listed above are applicable to the WI GI Bill.
-Competency sets may be repeated as often as required.
+Courses may be repeated as often as required.
 However, there is one very important eligibility criteria for this benefit.
 As of January 1, 2014, a cumulative GPA requirement of 2.0 is required in order to use the benefit each subscription period.
 Please contact your Veterans Certifying Official for questions or more information.